linso34/mobile/README.md

-# Building a simple "ChatBot" application in react native with AWS
+# Building a "ChatBot" application in react native with AWS

 The objective is to start to get familiar with AWS Mobile services, including AWS Amplify and building a simple chatbot mobile application.